 Is my product a medical device?
 How to determine if your product requires a CE Mark in the EU

-If you want to know whether your product is considered a medical device in the EU, and especially, if you do have doubts on this matter, do read on.
+If you want to know whether your product is considered a medical device in the EU, and if you want to know the definition of a medical device in the EU, do read on.
 The answer to what may appear to be a simple question is in some cases quite complex.

 How is the legal framework helpful for the medical device qualification?